 If I can’t picture it, I can’t understand it

-XSOL is model-based.
-This means that all the components of a business - its structure, activities and resources - are linked by the relationships they have with one another.
-This is the key to success in changing a business.
+XSOL is a Digital Twin model.
+This means it replicates the real world in a digital form.
+All the components of a business – its structure, activities and resources – are linked by the relationships they have with one another.
+It transforms the productivity and responsiveness of business.

 Understanding process in detail is the key to any improvement project and is particularly important for automation where anything less than a 100% fit to the real world can paralyze workflow.